RonanChrisODea/Unit-Testing-Showcase/README.md

 3.  **View the Test Report:**

-After the tests run, open the HTML test report in your browser, the simplest method is to use the local file explorer and open the file in your default browsers at the following directories:
+After the tests run, open the HTML test report in your browser, found at the following directories:

     *   **Windows:**  `build\reports\tests\test\index.html`
     *    **Linux/macOS**: `build/reports/tests/test/index.html`

-5.  **Generating and Viewing Javadoc Documentation:**
+## Generating and Viewing Javadoc Documentation

-Generate Javadoc using the Gradle javadoc task:
+1. Generate Javadoc using the Gradle javadoc task:

    *    **Windows:**